aryanvgithub/Smart-Mask-UbiComp2022/README.md

 - The "CO2" folder contains a complete guide to replicate the CO2 data collection system.
 - The "Li-ion battery charger" contains a complete guide to replicate the Li-ion batteruy charger.
 - The "Data Collection" folder compiles the complete dateset used for evaluation of this prototype.
-- "Data Collection Guide" contains a complete guide to collect the data.
+- The "Data Collection Guide" folder contains a complete guide to collect data of a participant.